humdrum-tools/humdrum-documentation/tool/record/index.md

 The **record** command captures a stream of input MIDI data and translates this data into a simple Humdrum `**MIDI` representation.
-Input MIDI data is obtained through a Roland MPU-401 (or compatible) interface \-- usually connected in turn to a MIDI synthesizer.
+Input MIDI data is obtained through a Roland MPU-401 (or compatible) interface &mdash; usually connected in turn to a MIDI synthesizer.
 The obtained `**MIDI` data can be manipulated using several Humdrum tools, or it can be played-back using the [**perform**](perform.html) command.

 Recording commences as soon as the command is invoked.
-Recording ceases when any ASCII key is pressed \-- with the exception of the space bar.
+Recording ceases when any ASCII key is pressed &mdash; with the exception of the space bar.
 Only MIDI key-press activity (including after-touch) information is recorded.
 MIDI system-exclusive instructions and other non-key-press data are not recorded.

 Each MIDI channel is represented using a separate Humdrum spine.
-New spines are added automatically during the recording \-- in response to additional activity on new MIDI channels.
+New spines are added automatically during the recording &mdash; in response to additional activity on new MIDI channels.
 Once a MIDI channel becomes active, the corresponding Humdrum spine continues to be output until the recording is terminated.